ricard-ferrero/barretina/diary.md

 # Diary and notes

-I will try to intriduce here some notes of what I've been doing, not only for share but also for remember why I maked some decisions.
+I will try to intriduce here some notes of what I've been doing, not only for share but also for remember why I took some specific decisions.

-I work on this project only in my spare time, that means a lot of time between work sessions and the need to review past sessions.
+I work on this project only in my spare time, that means a lot of time between work sessions and the necessity to review past sessions.

 Note: the entries are in reverted order, like the entries of a blog.